University of Leicester, May 02-04, 2016

 The workshop “Principal manifolds for data cartography and dimension reduction,” was focused on modern theory and methodology of geometric data analysis and model reduction.
 Mathematicians, engineers, software developers and advanced users form different areas of applications will attend this workshop.
 The Proceeding volume is temporarily available online.

-of Genome: Visualization of Structures Hidden in Genomic Sequences.
+Research workshop: Geometry of Genome: Visualization of Structures Hidden in Genomic Sequences.
+University of Leicester, Leicester, UK, September 22 – 24, 2005.

 The post-genomic era is characterized by the knowledge of hundreds of completed genomic sequences.
 Analysis of these sequences shows that there are common principles of organization of sequence information.
 Some of the most powerful methods available for understanding these principles are based on the geometric representation of genome features.
 That is, one can study properties of genomic sequences by representing them in multidimensional spaces defined by their local properties.
 In most cases these representations appear to be structured and organized in a complex hierarchical way.
 Methods from a variety of scientific disciplines, such as dimensional reduction and data visualization, as well as methods dealing with the geometry of multidimensional spaces help to detect and analyze the structures.
 The geometric representation is also an important tool for data mining.